LS/0069 - GENERAL LINGUISTICS

 In order to assess the learning process, the examination will focus on the contents of the lectures, on practise sessions, and on the textbook indicated in the reference bibliography.

-There will be an interim test (not mandatory and addressed to the students attending classes, related to the first part of the programme), and a final test (organized in two sections, related to the first and the second parts of the programme).
+There will be an interim test (not mandatory but highly recommended and addressed to the students attending classes, related to the first part of the programme), and a final test (organized in two sections, related to the first and the second parts of the programme).
 The students who pass the interim test with a rating from 18 to 30 will limit the final exam to the second part of the programme.
 Those who do not pass the interim test will be examined for the whole programme of the course.

 The verification and evaluation test aims at verifying acquired knowledge and skills through different kinds of questions: multiple-choice, short-answer and essay questions.

-Criteria for the final mark
+Criteria for the final mark.

 The final mark depends on the level of individual learning outcomes for both sections of the programme.
 In particular: